my-carla/sumo/docs/web/docs/Basics/Using_the_Command_Line_Applications.md

 # Options

-Each application has a set of options which define which files shall be processed or generated, or which define the application's behaviour.
+Each application has a set of options which define which files shall be processed or generated, or which define the application's behavior.
 Normally, an application needs at least two parameter - an input file and an output file - but almost always more parameter are used for a fine-grained control.
 Each application's options are described within